2023 WorldViz Budgeting Guidelines for Scientific VR Labs

 Unreal: Free initially.
 After commercial success, 5% royalties for sales over 1 million

 Depending on research or presentation goals, your existing facilities might need to be modified somewhat to fit a VR lab or a demo room.
 Facilities cost can be as low as zero if a fitting room is already available.
-If re-modeling is needed, it can be a substantial budget.
+If re-modeling is needed, it can be a substantial budget, typically $10k to $100k.

-For corner projection systems: A flat uniform walls with white matt paint in a room with ideally high ceilings
+For corner projection systems: Flat uniform walls with white matt paint in a room with ideally high ceilings.

 For room layout: Use energy saving lighting and block out daylight and sunlight.
 Eliminate reflective surfaces by using carpet or rubberized flooring.